-But one argument may be that the terms of reference are 12:16 10 132 Q. 11 an issue for the Human Resource Manager and the Case 12 Manager rather than as a collective approach by the 13 Oversight Group.
+But one argument may be that the terms of reference are 12:16 10 132 Q. 11 an issue for the Human Resource Manager and the Case 12 Manager rather than as a collective approach by the Oversight Group.
 Do you have any views on that?
-14 Α. I suppose what I would say around even the Oversight Group and the matters of roles and responsibilities and 12:17 15 16 the function and how the Oversight Group functioned, while it's documented there, there were probably 17 18 varying views in terms of what actually in practice was 19 the role of that group.
-So, what I understand in terms 20 of this is that the clinical manager, in terms of the 12:17 individual who ordinarily would become aware of the 21 22 concerns and raise the concerns, in this instance that 23 role essentially was a number of people, including 24 probably the Medical Director, who was becoming aware 25 of issues coming out of the SAI.
-12:18 go forward with a formal investigation, in this instance that was, in my view looking back over the documents, probably more the Oversight Group at that particular point in time.
-Because those decisions around needing to exclude was happening with the Medical Director, I suppose taking advice of the HR Director and involving the Operational Director.
+13 I suppose what I would say around even the Oversight 14 Α. Group and the matters of roles and responsibilities and 12:17 15 16 the function and how the Oversight Group functioned, while it's documented there, there were probably 17 18 varying views in terms of what actually in practice was the role of that group.
+So, what I understand in terms 19 20 of this is that the clinical manager, in terms of the 12:17 21 individual who ordinarily would become aware of the 22 concerns and raise the concerns, in this instance that 23 role essentially was a number of people, including 24 probably the Medical Director, who was becoming aware of issues coming out of the SAI.
+25 12:18 go forward with a formal investigation, in this 1 2 instance that was, in my view looking back over the documents, probably more the Oversight Group at that 3 particular point in time.
+Because those decisions 4 5 around needing to exclude was happening with the 12:18 Medical Director, I suppose taking advice of the HR 6 7 Director and involving the Operational Director.
+8 9 In terms of how terms of reference, I suppose, should go forward, I'm not sure that the Case Manager in 10 12.19 11 practice has done that.
+Should they do it?
+Quite 12 possibly.
+13 Is it possible that your answer could be interpreted as 133 Q. saying that the collective expertise of the Oversight 14 Group would be beneficial in informing terms of 15 12:19 16 reference?
+I think in practice that is how it operates.
+17 These Α. 18 matters are difficult, they are complex, they are 19 challenging to start off on that track.
+It generally 20 is the collective experience of a number of folk in 12:19 21 terms of trying to get this on to the right path as 22 So I think, yes, the answer to that is yes, it's such. generally a collective input from a number of people 23 24 who have a level of expertise.
+So, rather than taking you to the various emails back 25 134 Q. 12.20 and forth about the private patient issue and should it 26 27 be on, these were decisions made by others with greater knowledge of that.
+Was it your role to reflect then 28 29 their decision around this?

-27 So, that nice clean process of who identified the 28 concern, who screened the concern, who then was the 29 commissioner or the decision-maker around the need to
+So, that nice clean process of who identified the concern, who screened the concern, who then was the commissioner or the decision-maker around the need to